jetstack/kube-oidc-proxy/demo/README.md

 - [Cert-Manager](https://github.com/jetstack/cert-manager) to issue and manage
   certificates.

-It will also demonstrate how to enable different authentication methods that dex supports, namely, username and password, and Github, however [more are available.](https://github.com/dexidp/dex#connectors)
+It will also demonstrate how to enable different authentication methods that Dex supports, namely, username and password, and GitHub, however [more are available.](https://github.com/dexidp/dex#connectors)

-## Perquisites
+## Prerequisites
 The tutorial will be using Cert-Manager to generate certificates signed by [Let's Encrypt](https://letsencrypt.org/) for components in both GKE and EKS using a DNS challenge.
 Although not the only way to generate certificates, the